Tomerg91/Lumea/memory-bank/activeContext.md

   - Fixed spacing and formatting issues in various files
   - Fixed build failures with missing rollup-plugin-visualizer dependency
   - Improved vite.config.ts to handle optional dependencies with robust error handling
+  - Implemented workaround for Tailwind CSS theme() function references in CI workflow
-  - Updated CI workflow to explicitly install visualization dependencies
+  - Added build script modification in CI to bypass PostCSS warnings

 - **Supabase Profiles Table Issue:**
   - Created the missing `profiles` table in Supabase that was causing login failures